 - Increased Transparency - The front-facing screen displays footage in real-time as it is being recorded.
 To the person being recorded, this demonstrates that a police department is open and transparent in its conduct.

 - Building Community Trust - By allowing the public to see what is being recorded it creates an open relationship that helps to build trust.
-People see it, understand that they are being recorded, and moderate their behaviour accordingly.
+People see it, understand that they are being recorded, and moderate their behavior accordingly.

 - De-escalating violence and aggression - Front-facing screens can de-escalate and prevent aggression towards officers.
-An awareness that a camera is rolling generally improves the conduct of both sides of an encounter.
+An awareness that a body camera generally improves the conduct of both sides of an encounter.
 When tensions escalate, the body camera acts as an ‘independent witness’ providing the truth and holding individuals to account.
 Body cameras with front-facing displays, therefore, provide a backup for the officer in contentious situations by being an unbiased ‘independent witness’.
 In fact, a study by the Rialto Police Department in California found a 50% decrease in the use of force incidents as a result of body cameras.

 - Displaying the officer's point-of-view - While all body cameras can record evidence, body cameras with front-facing displays record the Officers point of view and improves officer safety while de-escalating confrontational situations.
 This is particularly useful in officer training and real-time in-field scenarios where quick feedback is required.

 - Allowing Quick and Easy Playback - with the front-facing screen it is easy to playback and review footage in the field.
 During playback, the user can rewind and fast-forward footage to get detailed feedback on an incident.
 Footage can also be tagged with a retention policy during playback while in the field.

 Active Displays vs. Stealth Mode